-Integrating three universal elements of Kathak dance, Ang (grace), Taal (rhythm), and Abhinaya (emotion), Natalia creates her own original aesthetics by weaving the multiple global dance styles she has loved and learned in depth, including Indian, Peruvian, Middle Eastern and others, into one tapestry which connects her and others to spirit, culture and ancestral wisdom.
+Integrating three universal elements of dance, Ang (grace), Taal (rhythm), and Abhinaya (emotion), Natalia creates her own original aesthetics by weaving the multiple global dance styles she has loved and learned in depth, including Kathak dance, Peruvian, Middle Eastern and others, into one tapestry which connects her and others to spirit, culture and ancestral wisdom.
 Guided by her Indigenous Andean roots and having lived within multiple communities throughout her life, Natalia now shares her art with audiences internationally, inspired by art’s ability to transcend binaries and borders and as a medium through which we can thrive despite historical trauma.
-As life-long professional exponent of Kathak - the uniqueness in Natalia's movement, rhythm and storytelling
+As a life-long professional exponent of Kathak dance - the uniqueness in Natalia's movement, rhythm and

 of Indian Studies Fellowship

 Madison, WI, U.S.A.

 "Today was beautiful...it aligned with our focus in our organization for honoring diversity, providing equitable opportunities, leading inclusively, and creating a sense of belonging."

 "She performed extempore abhinaya [improvised storytelling]...and in the days of amped-up spectacle...the presentation was refreshing in its directness...this potential vulnerability only served to draw in the audience, who were visibly left wanting more by the end "